W-M-T/Thalia-Programming-Contest-Framework/README.md

 ### What testing setup do we recommend?
 The easiest way to debug your bot is to have it play matches so you can observe its behaviour and use its debugging output.

-In order to do this you need to run the `ClientRunnner` twice and connect to the same room in both.
+In order to do this you can run the `ClientRunnner` twice and connect to the same room in both.

 In order to know which terminal window corresponds to what character in the game, we recommend you copy your `config` file.
 In this copy you can use a dummy team name and disable the visualiser (and debug output, if you are so inclined).